 118 Clients: 3M Deutschland, Arvato, Athlon Car Lease , Aufbruch, BEGA, BikeRepair, Bio Planete, BRABUS, Bundesanzeiger Verlag, Cab Beer, Canyon Bicycles, Cap Gemini, CGI Group, Citizenoffice, Clear/Herold Hilft, Corilon, D’art Design Group, Danone Waters, DCIX, Dehn, Demeter Felderzeugnisse, Der Spiegel, Deutsche Telekom, Deutsche Welle, Die Produktion, DNA Involvement Marketing, Droege Group, E.ON AG, Elektror Air Systems, Ergon Bike Ergonomics, Erik Zabel, ESPRIT, Essence, everve, expert automotive, FAW, Felten Personalservice, Fleet Factory, Good Energies, Harsco, HealthAdvisory, Heartbreaker, Heinz, Henkel, Hering Schuppener, Huennebeck, IHZ, Initiativkreis Ruhrgebiet, Interamt, Inwerk, Irina Kalentieva, Jango Bikes, Jazzunique, Karstadt, Katusha, KaVo, Krombacher, Kumpan Electric, KW43, Lufthansa Cargo, Lufthansa HR, Media Broadcast, Microsoft, Miltenyi Biotech, Mind Marks, Multipower, Nanna van Blaaderen, New Media NRW, Now Company, Nuvinci Cycling, Oase Living Water, Office Kitchen Casawell, Open Grid Europe, Pay-At-Match, phorm, punQtum, RieseSchubert, RKG, Römerturm, Roto Frank, RP Online, RTI Sports, RWE AG, Sander Gourmet, Schoepfung, Schwarzkopf got2b, Schweppes, Shirts on the Fly, Siemens Electrogeräte, smart beach tour, SNI, Sony Europe, Sport Spezial, Strenesse, T-Com, T-Online, T-Systems, TDK Europe, TeamworkCity Ruhrgebiet, TGI, Thyssenkrupp AG, Thyssenkrupp Schulte, Thyssenkrupp Services, Tino Pohlmann Fotografie, Topeak, Toshiba, Total, Total Recall, Traube Tonbach, Triumph International AG, Universität Duisburg/Essen, vamos, Vattenfall, vitrapoint, Vivento AG, Vodafone, volvic, WACOM

 5 Addresses.
 First stop: under the roof of the newly founded REMPEN & PARTNER WERBEAGENTUR in 1994: Breite Straße 13.
 Second stop 1996: same building, opposite side - and different address (because large building): Kasernenstraße 14.
 For a little more than one year in 1997 Kavalleriestrasse 16.
 Only temporarily, because the agency group is waiting for the Neue Zollhof in the Düsseldorf Harbour to be completed.
 In the first days of 1999 we are the first to move into the first floor.
-An industry first!.
-In 2003, R&P and wysiwyg* split up and we left the harbour again, if nothing else because we deemed it to be sliiiightly overpriced.
+An industry first!
+In 2003, R&P and wysiwyg* split up and we leave the harbour again, if nothing else because we deem it to be sliiiightly overpriced.
 We land at Stresemannstrasse 26, where we now reside on two floors after 16 years and two renovations.

 Burglaries.
 Dear burglars: it's not worth it, unless you need new video footage of yourself.
 Most of our computers are heavy and big, and the laptops are taken along or chained, and you actually just break the doors.
 Just leave them alone in the future, will you?